 Day 2: Walking Tour of Valletta

 Explore Valletta, Malta’s capital city, founded by the Knights of St. John Order of Malta in 1566.
-At the National Archaeological Museum you will learn about Malta’s prehistoric past.
-Here we find the famed “Sleeping Goddess” figurine dating back 5,000 years.
+You will learn about Malta’s prehistoric past at the National Archaeological Museum.
+Here, we find the famed “Sleeping Goddess” figurine dating back 5,000 years.
 Enjoy views of the harbor from the Upper Barrakka Gardens.
-Tour St. John’s Cathedral, where the floor is paved with marble slabs, each the tomb of a knight, bearing his coat of arms in intricate inlay and visit the Cathedral’s Oratory to view Caravaggio’s masterpiece “The Beheading of St. John.”
+Tour St. John’s Cathedral, where the floor is paved with marble slabs, each the tomb of a knight, bearing his coat of arms in intricate inlay, and visit the Cathedral’s Oratory to view Caravaggio’s masterpiece “The Beheading of St. John.”
 Next to the Grand Master’s Palace, once the headquarters of the Order of St. John, as well as the formal court of the Grand Master.
-Plaques and paintings, decoration and furnishings give us a glimpse into the history of the Order, British colonial rule, and the Republic of Malta.
+Plaques, paintings, decorations, and furnishings give us a glimpse into the history of the Order, British colonial rule, and the Republic of Malta.
 Enjoy lunch at one of Valletta’s lively piazzas.
-Afternoon at leisure to rest or to explore.
+In the afternoon, spend time at leisure to rest or explore.
 (B, L)

 Day 3: Unveiling Malta’s Neolithic Temples

 We begin our exploration of these fascinating temple sites with an exclusive private visit (limited to 10 people) to the Hal Saflieni Hypogeum.
-This unique subterranean complex has been given an individual UNESCO World Heritage Site listing.
+This unique subterranean complex has been listed as an individual UNESCO World Heritage Site.
 It consists of three levels, the oldest of which dates to 3600 BCE.
-Originally the site was a sanctuary, perhaps an oracle, then it appears to have been transformed into an ossuary, as is evident by the remains of more than 7,000 individuals discovered during excavation.
-Next we will walk to the nearby Tarxien Temple Complex.
+Initially, the site was a sanctuary, perhaps an oracle.
+Later, it appears to have been transformed into an ossuary, as is evident by the remains of more than 7,000 individuals discovered during excavation.
+Next, we will walk to the nearby Tarxien Temple Complex.
 This freestanding megalithic temple was built between 3000 and 2500 BCE.
 It is known for its elaborate spiral carvings, which resemble those at New Grange in Ireland (3100 to 2900 BCE).
 After lunch at a typical village restaurant, visit the Hagar Qim Temples on the southern coast.
 These temples were built around the fourth millennium.
 Less than 1km downhill from the Hagar Qim Temples lie the Mnajdra Temples.
 Thanks to its good state of preservation and spectacular location, the Mnajdra is the most atmospheric of Malta’s many ancient sites and consists of three temples that radiate from an oval forecourt.
 (B, L)

 Day 4: Gozo’s Ancient Past

-We begin our adventure on Gozo with a tour of the Ggantija Temples, which consist of two megalithic temples surrounded by a massive common boundary wall and dating to between 3600 and 3200 BCE.
+We begin our adventure on Gozo with a tour of the Ggantija Temples, consisting of two megalithic temples surrounded by a massive common boundary wall dating to between 3600 and 3200 BCE.
 Archaeologists believe the temples to have been the site of a fertility cult.
 According to local folklore, these temples were constructed by a giantess as places of worship.
-Next visit the site of “Calyso’s Cave.”
-This cave is alleged to be the cave referred to by Homer in “The Odyssey” and Gozo to be the island of Ogygia where the beautiful nymph Calypso kept Odysseus as a “prisoner of love” for seven years.
+Next, visit the site of “Calyso’s Cave.”
+This cave is alleged to be the cave referred to by Homer in “The Odyssey” and Gozo, the island of Ogygia, where the beautiful nymph Calypso kept Odysseus as a “prisoner of love” for seven years.
 Drive to the sweet coastal town of Xlendi and check in at our hotel overlooking the sea.
 Enjoy an optional late afternoon hike with our local guide.
 (B)

 Day 5: Jeep Safari and Wine Tasting

-Discover hidden Gozo by 4 x 4 Jeeps and explore places which are even unknown to the people of Gozo themselves.
-Highlights of places to be visited include the capital city Victoria with its walled city citadel, driving dirt roads through small towns, and the Salt Pans.
+Discover hidden Gozo by 4 x 4 Jeeps and explore places that are even unknown to the people of Gozo themselves.
+Highlights include the capital city of Victoria, with a walled citadel, driving dirt roads through the countryside and small towns, and visiting the Salt Pans.

-We will have lunch and a wine-tasting at a local restaurant specializing in fresh local products such as ‘Gbejniet’, Gozitan cheeslets.
-After lunch enjoy a fun demonstration on how to prepare the Gozitan ‘Gbejniet’.
+We will have lunch and a wine tasting at a local restaurant specializing in fresh local products such as ‘Gbejniet’, Gozitan cheeslets.
+After lunch, enjoy a fun demonstration of preparing the Gozitan ‘Gbejniet.’
 (B, L)

 Day 6: Medieval Mdina, the First Capital of Malta

-Morning transfer to the ferry and back to the island of Malta and to her first capital city, Mdina.
-Our hotel is 5-star boutique property, which was built in the 17th Century as a residence for the noble family Moscati Parisio.
+Morning transfer to the ferry and back to the island of Malta and her first capital city, Mdina.
+Our hotel is a 5-star boutique property built in the 17th Century as a residence for the noble family Moscati Parisio.
 After a chance to have lunch, we will tour this beautifully preserved fortified medieval city on foot with our local guide.
-Just outside the city walls in Rabat, visit the Catacombs of St Paul, where we find Christian, Jewish and pagan burials side by side.
+Just outside the city walls in Rabat, visit the Catacombs of St Paul, where we find Christian, Jewish, and pagan burials side by side.
 Evening at leisure.
 (B)

 Enjoy a morning hike along the island’s dramatic western coast along the Dingli cliffs perched 250 meters above the sea.
 Our hiking route offers stunning views of the sea and panoramic vistas of Malta as we walk through fields of wildflowers and small farms.
-We’ll stop in a small village to purchase lunch before returning to our hotel.
-In the evening, we will gather for a farewell gala dinner at one the island’s finest restaurants.
+Before returning to our hotel, we’ll stop in a small village to purchase lunch.
+We will gather for a farewell gala dinner at one of the island’s finest restaurants in the evening.
 (B, D)